 AIB First Time Home Buyers Checklist

-Navigating the mine field that is the journey to buying your first home can be a tricky one.
-Use the AIB First Time Buyers checklist below in order to quickly find out nine things you should look out for when choosing your first dream home and ensuring you get the best deal.
+Navigating to buying your first home can be a tricky journey.
+Use our First Time Buyers checklist for nine things you should look out for when choosing your first dream home.

 Timing and information are everything when buying a home.
 To make things easier for yourself, set up search and property alerts on the top property websites.
-This will inform you when a property in your target area and price range becomes available and will allow you to act swiftly.
+This will tell you when a property in your target area and price range becomes available and you can act quickly.

-Also, in order to see how much properties in your target area are actually selling for you can check out the Property Price Register.
+Also, to see how much properties in your target area are actually selling for, check out the Property Price Register.

 You will almost certainly have to view a lot of homes before you find the perfect one for you.
 Keep a record of the properties you view by taking your own photographs and recording the important details of each of these, ideally in a spreadsheet.
-Here you should also keep notes on the property and updates on the bidding.
+Also keep notes on the property and updates on the bidding.

 Know your area